 Most rehabs will provide the resources for these services and can offer alumni plenty of support after the treatment program has been completed.

 Capo By the Sea Manages Alcohol Withdrawal Hallucinations

-Capo By the Sea is an elite alcohol and drug recovery program serving Southern California.
-Capo By the Sea employs an extensively trained medical detox team who will monitor and manage severe alcohol withdrawal symptoms should they emerge.
-These detox professionals provide the highest level of comfort possible and are prepared for any medical emergency that could arise.
-Following successful completion of the medical detoxification, the client will be introduced to the therapeutic rehabilitation that follows.
+Capo By the Sea is elite alcohol and drug recovery program serving Southern California.
+Capo By the Sea employs an extensively trained residential detox team who will monitor and manage severe alcohol withdrawal symptoms such as alcohol withdrawal hallucinations should they emerge.
+These detox professionals provide the highest level of comfort possible and are prepared for any emergency that could arise.
+Following successful completion of the residential detoxification, the client will be introduced to the therapeutic rehabilitation that follows.
 Capo By the Sea offers upscale accommodations, private rooms, and deluxe amenities in addition to its top tier addiction treatment program.
-For more information about the program, please contact Capo By the Sea today at (888) 529-2114.
+For more information about the program, please contact Capo By the Sea today at 888-529-2114